 Who do you pay the excess to, and how does it work?

-If you have an excess on your policy and make a claim, you’ll need to settle this amount with the hospital or specialist, or whoever provided your approved treatment.
+If you have an excess on your policy and make a claim on a benefit where the excess applies, you’ll need to settle this amount with the hospital or specialist, or whoever provided your approved treatment.
 Your insurer will explain how to do this when you make the claim.
+The excess is applied on the date the treatment takes place, rather than the date the bill is paid.

 The rest will be covered by your insurer, unless the bill is for outpatient treatment and you chose a reduced outpatient limit.
 With our cover, you can reduce your outpatient cover to a limit of £0, £500 or £1,000, to lower your premium.